More

 Location: Sor Cautiva del Silencio Boss Fight

-Unlike the more solemn area themes, this track bursts with energy.
-The choir and driving rhythm make the fight feel urgent and overwhelming, yet still drenched in that unmistakable Blasphemous sense of tragedy.
-It’s equal parts epic and sorrowful, pushing you forward while reminding you of the weight of devotion.
+This track stands out from the more solemn area themes by bursting with energy.
+The choir and strong rhythm make the fight feel urgent and intense, but there is still that clear Blasphemous sense of tragedy.
+The music is both epic and sorrowful, driving you forward while reminding you of the heavy cost of devotion.

 6. Rostros Austenses